luhsra/venueauthor/README.md

-# venueauthor
+# venueauthor.pl
-Perl script to query author names for a list of venues and years from DBLP
+A simple Perl script to query author names from a list of venues and years from DBLP